Emotion: Western theological

 Christian perspective on emotion presupposes a theistic origin to humanity.
 God who created humans gave humans the ability to feel emotion and interact emotionally.
 Biblical content expresses that God is a person who feels and expresses emotion.
 Though a somatic view would place the locus of emotions in the physical body, Christian theory of emotions would view the body more as a platform for the sensing and expression of emotions.
 Therefore, emotions themselves arise from the person, or that which is "imago-dei" or Image of God in humans.
 In Christian thought, emotions have the potential to be controlled through reasoned reflection.
 That reasoned reflection also mimics God who made mind.
-The purpose of emotions in human life are therefore summarized in God's call to enjoy Him and creation, humans are to enjoy emotions and benefit from them and use them to energize behavior.
+The purpose of emotions in human life is therefore summarized in God's call to enjoy Him and creation, humans are to enjoy emotions and benefit from them and use them to energize behavior.

 Evolutionary theories

 19th century

 Perspectives on emotions from evolutionary theory were initiated during the mid-late 19th century with Charles Darwin's 1872 book The Expression of the Emotions in Man and Animals.
 Darwin argued that emotions served no evolved purpose for humans, neither in communication, nor in aiding survival.
 Darwin largely argued that emotions evolved via the inheritance of acquired characters.
 He pioneered various methods for studying non-verbal expressions, from which he concluded that some expressions had cross-cultural universality.
 Darwin also detailed homologous expressions of emotions that occur in animals.
 This led the way for animal research on emotions and the eventual determination of the neural underpinnings of emotion.